dalvlex/ishi/README.md

 ### Install ishi
 `git clone https://github.com/dalvlex/ishi /root/ishi`
 Ishi is meant to be used as root and installed under /root/ishi, probably it would work as another user with sudo, but this is not tested!
+**Don't forget to configure ishi in etc/settings**

 ### Amazon S3 backup storage
 1. Install **s3fs**